tubiana/TTClust/README.md

 #### LinearProjection representation
 A linear projection of cluster is made for the trajectory.
-![alt text](https://github.com/tubiana/TrajectoryClustering/blob/master/examples/example-linear.png "Dendrogram example") Every barline is represent a frame and the color the cluster number.
+![alt text](https://github.com/tubiana/TrajectoryClustering/blob/master/examples/example-linear.png "Dendrogram example") Every barlineis represents a frame and the color a cluster number.
 Note that :
  - If less or equal than 8 clusters : a defined color map was made in this order : red, blue, lime, gold, darkorchid, orange, deepskyblue, brown
- - Else, the matplotlib "hsv" color map is used.
+ - Else, the matplotlib "hsv" colormap is used but the color change according the number of clusters.

 ## License
 This program is under the GNU GPLv3 license, which means that anyone who distributes your code or a derivative work to make the source available under the same terms, and also provides an express grant of patent rights from contributors to users.

-## TODO
- - add quote in commande line writing (in logfile)